jgarber623/sixtwothree.org/src/posts/_posts/2015-02-10-designing-experience-layers.md

 ## Designing from the Bottom Up

 In his book <cite>[Responsive Design Workflow](http://www.amazon.com/dp/0321887867/?tag=sixtwothree-20)</cite>, [Stephen Hay](http://www.the-haystack.com/) details his process for designing in text.
 The entire book is worth your time, but you can read [this particular chapter](http://www.peachpit.com/articles/article.aspx?p=2040824) for free online.
-Stephen also detailed this technique as well in [his presentation at Mobilism](https://vimeo.com/45915667) back in 2012.
+Stephen also detailed this technique in [his presentation at Mobilism](https://vimeo.com/45915667) back in 2012.

 Stephen advocates a content-first approach using plain text.
 The emphasis on content is critical: everything in your interface is content whether it be the text of an article, the navigation, or control elements like form inputs.
 It's all content and it all needs writing.

 I _love_ this content-focused approach to design.
 It just makes sense.

 Moving up a layer from plain text, Stephen recommends the popular [Markdown](http://daringfireball.net/projects/markdown/) text formatting syntax.
-Markdown is a simple set of formatting rules for describing common text components such as headings and lists and maps closely to the elements in HTML. _Awfully convenient._ There are a bunch of great Markdown editors available—I use [Byword](http://bywordapp.com/)—and every one of them will easily convert Markdown documents to HTML.
+Markdown is a simple set of formatting rules for describing common text components (such as headings and lists) and maps closely to the elements in HTML. _Awfully convenient._ There are a bunch of great Markdown editors available—I use [Byword](http://bywordapp.com/)—and every one of them will easily convert Markdown documents to HTML.

 Now that you have an HTML file full of well-structured content, you can begin layering on design.
 This is where existing design tools and techniques like branding guidelines, [style tiles](http://styletil.es/), and Photoshop mockups are most useful.
 The HTML generated from Markdown is barebones, so you'll want to add additional structural elements as necessary to accommodate your website's visual design.